-The UK government aren't famed for tough intervention when it comes to LGBT foreign policy, and refused to boycott Russia's Sochi Winter Olympics and Paralympics in order to put pressure on Putin.
-The US, however, did boycott, with Obama refusing to attend and sending gay athletes to compete as a two fingers up to Putin.
+The UK government isn't known for tough intervention when it comes to LGBT foreign policy, and refused to boycott Russia's Sochi Winter Olympics and Paralympics in order to put pressure on Putin.
+The US, however, did boycott, with Obama refusing to attend and sending gay athletes to compete as a middle finger to Putin.
 Credit where it's due.

 A BUNCH OF CELEBRITIES CAME OUT AND MADE US FEEL MORE NORMAL